 If you’re a long-time fan of the author Stephen King, you’ll want to take a drive-by.
 He was born in Maine and has used the state as the setting for many of his stories.

-We are told despite his fame and wealth, he still lives in his home state, in a rather distinctive mansion just outside of downtown Bangor.
+Despite his fame and wealth, we are told that he still lives in his home state, in a rather distinctive mansion just outside of downtown Bangor.
 But don’t just go to Bangor to see King’s home!
 Bangor is really a great little town to visit too!

 Boon Island Lighthouse

 Boon Island lies approximately 6 miles off the coast of York, Maine, and is the tallest lighthouse in New England.
 Take a personal vessel from York Harbor on a clear day and simply aim for the tall lighthouse on the island, which is visible for miles.
 There is a darker, sad history of this island before the lighthouse was built in 1855.
 It’s well worth a day trip!

 Here are a few other blog posts we think you’ll love!

 - What To Do With Photos When Downsizing

 - Off the Beaten Path in South Carolina.
 8 Hidden Gems you Shouldn’t Miss!

 - Full-Time RV Life ~ Working Remotely and Staying Connected